About the CFS Mentoring Program

 - Mentors know how to be an effective advocate for the children in their care.

-It is also an opportunity to help current foster parents in their own growth and development.
+It is also an opportunity to help current foster caregivers in their own growth and development.
 Some of the other benefits might be developing their own caregiving skills and being recognized as a role model.

 Ministry staff by providing support, clarifying issues, and ensuring that you get the information you need within the time frames.